 - Create a historical record of incidents and behavior on campus or in the local Brunswick community that are inconsistent with the values of our learning community.

 If members of the Bowdoin community experience or witness any apparent incident of harassment or discrimination by students, faculty, or staff, they are encouraged to discuss their concerns or request advice from deans, academic advisors, proctors, resident advisors, or members of the Human Resources staff.
-In addition we have four Center Directors that can offer support.
+In addition we have three Center Directors that can offer support.
 These individuals include:

 Such incidents violate both the ideals of the College and its Academic Honor Code and Social Code, as well as College Policy as outlined in the Employee Handbook and may be subject to appropriate disciplinary sanctions.
 When such incidents violate the statutes of the State of Maine or Federal Law, criminal prosecution may be pursued.